-Element Name Description

-t+D-+h Containing all the file of the tests which will be launched by the testsuite.

-testPath

-testIgnoredPath (optional) Any test in the intersection between testIgnoredPath and testPath will be executed by the testsuite, but will not appear in the JUnit final report.
-It will still generate a JUnit report for each test, which will allow the HTML report to let them appears as "ignored" if it is generated.
-Mostly used for known bugs which are not considered as failure but still relevant

-enough to appears on the HTML report.
+Element Name Description t a a t D a t la Containing all the file of the tests which will be launched by the testsuite. testPath T ID .
+(1 Any test in the intersection between testIgnoredPath and testPath will be executed by testIgnoredPati the testsuite, but will not appear in the JUnit final report.
+It will still generate a JUnit re- (optional) port for each test, which will allow the HTML report to let them appears as "ignored" if it is generated.
+Mostly used for known bugs which are not considered as failure but still relevant enough to appears on the HTML report.